stevenschmatz/STATS-250/Lecture_Notes/lecture_3.md

 The mean is *sensitive* to extreme observations.

+If a distribution is fairly symmetric, we tend to use the **mean** to describe the center.

 ##### Median

 Median of the data set: the middle element, when *the elements are sorted in increasing order!*